 Other moms keep every piece of art ever produced by their child.
 I commend these moms – really!
 I just don’t have the storage space or organizational commitment to make this happen.

 Recently, however, I happen to meet up with a savvy ‘mompreneur’ who has discovered an easy and aesthetically pleasing solution to this ever-mounting problem.

 Andrea is the founder and CEO of SchoolWorx, a business that transforms your child’s crumpled, sometimes ripped or torn masterpieces into beautiful works of art again, all bound in a neat and easy to store book.

-As a teacher myself, I know how much the parents of my students will appreciate this lovely keepsake.
-No longer will parents have to choose between honoring their child’s art by keeping it forever and sacrificing precious storage space in their home.
+As a teacher myself, I know how many the parents of my students will appreciate this lovely keepsake.
+No longer will parents have to choose between honouring their child’s art by keeping it forever and sacrificing precious storage space in their home.
 Now you can have it all!

 *This post originally appeared on The Good Enuf Mommy in February 2015

 This post was updated on November 13, 2020, from the originally published June 29, 2015 article.